David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Science, technology, and innovation are identified as the top national policy and a strategic breakthrough for national development.
 * Vietnam's Global Innovation Index (GII) has continuously improved, and the startup ecosystem is developing strongly, proving the policy's effectiveness.
 * The Resolution creates a legal corridor and mechanisms to unleash all resources for scientific development, not "bait".

+**50. On Land Border Sovereignty:**

+**Allegation:** Distorts the results of border demarcation with neighboring countries (China, Laos, Cambodia), claiming Vietnam "ceded land," "lost land," or "encroached"; incites ethnic conflict in border areas.
+* Border demarcation results are the fruit of equal negotiation processes based on international law and history, ensuring supreme national interests.
+* Claims of "lost land" are fabrications aimed at inciting extreme nationalist sentiments and dividing friendly relations with neighbors.
+* Socio-economic development policies in border areas aim to improve the lives of ethnic minorities and strengthen the nation's "fence," not to "take land" from them.